Tatum's 50 points carry Celtics over Nets 125-119 - WHIZ News

+BOSTON (AP) — Bottled up in Brooklyn, Jayson Tatum came home and showed off an array of drives, step-back jumpers and 3-pointers.

+When Tatum was done, he had one of the best playoff games in Celtics history — and the Nets had themselves a series.

-BOSTON (AP) — Jayson Tatum scored a playoff career-high 50 points to carry the Boston Celtics back into their series against the Brooklyn Nets with a 125-119 victory on Friday night in Game 3.
+Tatum scored a playoff career-high 50 points to carry Boston to a 125-119 victory on Friday night that cut Brooklyn’s lead to 2-1.

+“It’s just one of those nights.”
+Tatum said.
+“A tough shooting night the first game and I didn’t get to play much the last game because I got poked in the eye.”

 After scoring 50 points in Boston’s play-in tournament victory, Tatum struggled in the two games in Brooklyn but steadied the Celtics in Game 3 after the Nets shot out to a quick 15-point lead.